This project has been build with a doc-as-code approach from the repository : https://github.com/fugerit-org/graalkus. |

 Run the script (will also launch the application)

-./src/main/script/bench-graph-h2-load.sh -m AOT
+./src/main/script/bench-graph-siege.sh -m AOT

 Sample output